vesoft-inc/nebula-community/GSoC-Ideas-2022.md

 If you have any questions getting started, please join the [GSoC Slack channel](https://nebulagraph.slack.com/archives/C032VPK1PJB) (preferred) or send an email via devrel[at]vesoft.com

+All the potential mentors of the project ideas below can be found in the Slack channel mentioned above.
+Feel free to DM them if you have any questions to get started.

 ---

 ## Idea: Graph workload analysis and replay